Top 10 · WA

 - Oral Medicine Specialists in WashingtonNon-surgical management of oral disease.

-- Dentist (Other)s in WashingtonDentists with general or unspecified focus.
+- Dentists in WashingtonDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in Washington ranked?
+How are these oral and maxillofacial pathologists in Washington ranked?

 Washington's Medicaid program is Apple Health.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Apple Health provider directory (https://www.hca.wa.gov/free-or-low-cost-health-care/i-need-medical-dental-or-vision-care/apple-health-medicaid-coverage).How do I check a oral & maxillofacial pathologist's license in Washington?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Apple Health provider directory (https://www.hca.wa.gov/free-or-low-cost-health-care/i-need-medical-dental-or-vision-care/apple-health-medicaid-coverage).How do I check an oral and maxillofacial pathologist's license in Washington?

 Use the Washington State Dental Quality Assurance Commission license-lookup at https://doh.wa.gov/licenses-permits-and-certificates/professions-new-renew-or-update/dentist.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.